有用GRAMMAR - IDIOM

 97. the crux of the problem 問題的情緒:

-How to deter people form crimes is he crux of the problem So we need
+How to deter people form crimes is he crux of the problem So we need to

 impose stricter penalty on culprits (犯罪者).